 No. He would use them!
 All of them.
 Forever.

-And a child to whom nothing in his earliest life, including affection or attachment, was ever freely given, one who was convinced of the need to *take* every advantage he has ever gained by means of subterfuge and stealth, (until he grew to the point of being able to effectively apply force and fear) does not typically learn the virtue of gratitude.
+And a child to whom nothing in his earliest life, was ever freely given, including affection or attachment, indeed, one who was convinced of the need to *take* every advantage he has ever gained by means of subterfuge and stealth, (until he grew to the point of being able to effectively apply force and fear) does not typically learn the virtue of gratitude.

 By Harry’s age Tom had learned the inestimable value of being able to conceal his reactions; but he certainly would have had reactions to such a discovery made about a would-be mentors’ opinions regarding him, let alone any suggestions to enlist, or use him.
 Yes, even such innocent and benign usage as Horace Slughorn’s determination to name-drop and boast of having “known him when he was a boy”.